 The business acquisition manager role within a company is a privileged one; the role, which sometimes overlaps with that of the corporate development officer, involves finding suitable target businesses for their company to acquire, and managing the process from initial contact right through to change management and integration.

-In this article, we delve a little further into the position, the skills it requires and what good business acquisition managers bring to a company.
+We at DealRoom deal with many M&A managers and in this article, we delve a little further into the position, the skills it requires and what good business acquisition managers bring to a company.

 Why do companies hire business acquisition managers?